asiahello/SecuringCTF2022/network - Communication Breakdown/README.md

 >"I can't do it anymore", thought Twardowski.
 "Being a prisoner is one thing, I can handle being alone.
 But these attacks...
 I don't deserve this.
 I'm still suffering from a stupid mistake I made two centuries ago..."

-Given: `communication_breakdown.pcapng` file shall be opened by Wireshark tool for ...
+Given: `communication_breakdown.pcapng` file shall be opened by Wireshark - the world’s foremost network protocol analyzer.
 This is a record of ~7seconds communication beween two hosts.
 We can see there following steps:
 - login procedure to some ftp server (port 21 - FTP control)
 - request of a `flag.zip` file